 Finances are tough for everyone, especially now and usually the thought is “We must save and pinch our pennies!”
-Now this isn’t a bad thing, in fact we should be smart with our money, but with everything on the spiritual path, the question should be, “Am I being more contractive or more expansive?”
+Now this isn’t a bad thing; in fact we should be smart with our money.
+Though, as with everything on the spiritual path, the better question would be, “Am I being more contractive or more expansive?”

-What I’ve noticed time and time again is that money is always somehow there when I need it… it’s almost as if God is saying, “Find abundance in me, not in your bank account.
+What I’ve noticed time and time again is that money is always somehow there when I need it… It’s almost as if God is saying, “Find abundance in me, not in your bank account.
 Fully trust that I will provide for you when you need it… and I will.”